-The first sign is often a tendency to blush or flush more easily than most people.
-As it progresses, there may be a burning or tingling sensation with the redness and flushing.
+The first symptom is often a tendency to blush or flush more easily than most people.
+As the condition progresses, there may be a burning or tingling sensation with the redness and flushing.

-There may be areas of slight facial swelling, pimples, and thickened skin.
-Over time, redness and swelling may become permanent in the center of the face.
+A person may also notice areas of slight facial swelling, pimples, and thickened skin.
+Redness and swelling can become permanent in the center of the face.

-- Papulopustular rosacea: Involves painful, acne-like breakouts, with redness and swelling on the face.
+Papulopustular rosacea: This involves painful acne-like breakouts with redness and swelling on the face.

-- Phymatous rosacea: When the affected skin thickens and develops a bumpy texture, in addition to redness.
+Phymatous rosacea: The affected skin thickens and develops a bumpy texture, in addition to redness.
 This often affects the nose.

-- Ocular rosacea: Affects the eyes and eyelids, which become red and irritated.
+Ocular rosacea: A person will have redness and irritation in the eyes and eyelids.
 The eyelids may also swell and develop stye-like lesions.

-Psoriasis and rosacea are both skin diseases, but they are separate and different conditions.
+Psoriasis and rosacea both affect the skin and can involve inflammation, but they are different conditions.

 - dry, cracked skin that may bleed